Michal0583252668/verint-app/README.md

 07 Exercise - Input, Output and Mode Driven Form
 ------------------------------------------------

-1 - Let's move the hardcoded courses into it's own model, an enum,
+1 - Let's move the hardcoded courses into it's own model, an enum, in the same file as Student

-    in the same file as Student.
+2 - Then replace the hardcoded options with binding to this enum values

-2 - Then replace the hardcoded options with binding to this enum values 3-  Add validations:
+3-  Add validations:
    -Student name should be splitted into 2 inputs: First Name and Last Name -First name is mandatory, no less than 2 characters